-KPMG’s BEPS team brings you regular insights, updates and opinion on all matters concerning the UK’s implementation of BEPS Action 4.Hosted by Daniel Head, Tax Partner, and John Monds, Tax Senior Manager, we will be keeping you updated on all the latest developments in relation to the UK’s proposed new regime for the deduction of corporate interest expense.
+KPMG’s BEPS team brings you regular insights, updates and opinion on all matters concerning the UK’s implementation of BEPS Action 4.Hosted by Daniel Head, Tax Partner, and John Monds, Tax Director, we will be keeping you updated on all the latest developments in relation to the UK’s proposed new regime for the deduction of corporate interest expense.
 We will be considering issues arising from the drafting and implementing of the legislation as well as the implications for specific industry sectors.
 If you would like to receive regular updates on BEPS Action 4, please subscribe to Tax Matters Digest.
 You can also access the diary archive here, if you would like to see more insights.

 On 13 December, we held a webinar to discuss the draft Corporate

 Interest Restriction legislation that was published with the draft Finance Bill

 in early December.
 The recording of this, and a copy of the slides can be accessed here.

 In this Tax Diary update, we answer the questions put to us during the webinar which we believe will be of interest to the wider audience.
 If you have any further questions or comments please get in touch and we will be happy to help.